Why The Ketogenic Diet Is Great For Hormone Balance

 PMS produces a lot of really uncomfortable symptoms, including cramps, cravings, moodiness, irritability, depression, acne, and fatigue.
 The underlying cause is often estrogen dominance, or having too much estrogen and not enough progesterone.
 One of the causes of estrogen dominance is a diet comprised of too much sugar and refined carbohydrates—a problem easily eliminated by going on a ketogenic diet.

 Another cause of estrogen dominance is exposure to estrogens in the environment.
-These are toxic forms of estrogen that not only worsen PMS symptoms, but they are through to increase the risk of breast cancer, endometriosis, infertility, and autoimmune diseases.
-In my version of a keto diet, you're encouraged to eat foods that detoxify these nasty estrogens like veggies such as broccoli, cauliflower, Brussels sprouts, cabbage, and greens and delicious herbs and spices like oregano, thyme, rosemary, sage, and turmeric.
+These are toxic forms of estrogen that not only worsen PMS symptoms, but they are through to increase the risk of breast cancer, endometriosis, fertility struggles, and autoimmune diseases.
+If you opt for a primarily plant-based keto diet, you're encouraged to eat foods that detoxify these nasty estrogens like veggies such as broccoli, cauliflower, Brussels sprouts, cabbage, and greens and delicious herbs and spices like oregano, thyme, rosemary, sage, and turmeric.

 4. It boosts reproductive health by combating PCOS.

-One of the main causes of infertility in women is polycystic ovary syndrome, or PCOS.
+One of the main causes of fertility struggles in women is polycystic ovary syndrome, or PCOS.
 This condition develops from poorly balanced sex hormones, and more than half of the women diagnosed with PCOS are obese or overweight, have poor blood sugar regulation, and have insulin resistance.
 There's no cure for PCOS, but because insulin problems are associated with PCOS, a ketogenic diet is a viable solution.
-Duke University researchers found that women with PCOS who followed a keto diet were able to balance their levels of insulin and testosterone and experience improvements in weight, infertility, and menstruation among other factors.
-Two women in the study got pregnant despite previous infertility problems, and everyone lost weight.
+Duke University researchers found that women with PCOS who followed a keto diet2 were able to balance their levels of insulin and testosterone and experience improvements in weight, fertility problems, and menstruation among other factors.
+Two women in the study got pregnant despite previous trouble getting pregnant, and everyone lost weight.

 5. It zaps stress to protect the adrenals.